 This resulted in a new facility, which proved popular, with the 60 places on offer filling within two years.
 The College could also reintroduce seven day boarding.
 Over the intervening years, boarding numbers have continued to grow and the College has facilitated this by purchasing properties adjacent to the Campus.
-These developments have increased the College’s boarding capacity to 96 students.
+These developments have increased the College’s boarding capacity to over 100 students.

 Still a home away from home boarding has developed and changed with boarders now coming to Scots from Queenstown, Kapiti Coast, Wairarapa and Blenheim as well as numerous local boarders from Wellington city as they enjoy the benefits of living at school.
 Additionally the growth in international students sees approximately 30% of students who board come from overseas.
 These students join Gibb House from 14 different countries including Japan, China, Thailand, USA, New Caledonia, Fiji, Germany, India, Australia, Hong Kong, Papua New Guinea, England, Tonga and Tokelau.